 Staff helped patients to be involved in decisions about their care.
-They were aware of the Accessible Information Standard and the requirements of the Equality Act.
-The Accessible Information Standard is a requirement to make sure that patients and their carers can access and understand the information they are given.
+They were aware of the the requirements of the Equality Act.
 We saw:

-- Interpreter services were available for patients who did not speak or understand English.
-Patients were also told about multi-lingual staff that might be able to support them.
-This included staff who spoke French, Dutch and Lithuanian. - Staff communicated with patients in a way they could understand, and communication aids and easy-read materials were available.
+- Staff communicated with patients in a way they could understand, and communication aids and easy-read materials were available. - Staff helped patients and their carers find further information and access community and advocacy services.
+They helped them ask questions about their care and treatment. - Staff gave patients clear information to help them make informed choices about their treatment. - Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.

-Staff gave patients clear information to help them make informed choices about their treatment.
-Patients confirmed that staff listened to them, did not rush them and discussed options for treatment with them.
-A dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.
+The dentist described the conversations they had with patients to satisfy themselves they understood their treatment options.

-The practice's website information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's website and information leaflets provided patients with information about the range of treatments available at the practice.

-The dentists we spoke with described to us the methods they used to help patients understand treatment options discussed.
-These included photographs, study models, videos and X-ray images.
+The dentist described to us the methods they used to help patients understand treatment options discussed.
+These included for example photographs, study models and X-ray images.